laurelhweiss/laurelhweiss.github.io/_posts/2020-02-28-sample-markdown.md

 ---
 layout: post
-title: Welcome to my website!
+title: Markdown Template
-subtitle: Go check out my research and teaching tabs!
+subtitle: this is a subtitle!
 ---

-## Oh!
-You're still here!
-In that case...
+## Header 2

 [This is a link to a different site](https://deanattali.com/) and [this is a link to a section inside this page](#local-urls).